 However, teams are struggling to use it due to many reasons.

-JIRA has done wonders in shaping the industry.
-But the world has moved on.
 Today, teams don’t just want a tool that is functional.
-They also want a project management tool that is developer friendly and built for speed and efficiency.
+They also want a software that is developer friendly and built for speed and efficiency.

 With JIRA, you can wring a list of issues and start working on your feature.

 But you can’t get your team to care and update progress unless you put a gun to their head.

 Some users find JIRA to be clunky, confusing, and hard to learn.
 Not to forget all the configuration you’ll have to go setup before you can even begin.

 if I was dumbledore I would've hid the philosophers stone in jira's ui— I Am Devloper (@iamdevloper) September 21, 2017

 Irrespective of why you’re looking for a JIRA alternative, you need to makes sure the tool you pick lets you work with members across teams, plan and track features, and more importantly lets you do what you do best - writing code and building features.